Thermoforming Materials

-Each plastic resin has physical characteristics that make it suitable for certain applications.
-Joslyn Manufacturing has worked with nearly every type of thermoformable plastic, so our engineering team can help you find the best base material for your project.
+Each plastic sheet has specialized physical characteristics that make it suitable for various applications.
+Joslyn Manufacturing has worked with nearly every type of thermoformable plastic and our team can help you find the best material for your project.

 • Heat deflection.
 Will the product be used under high operating temperatures or be exposed to heat from another source?